How to Stop Internal Window Condensation (Causes & Fixes)

 1. Why Are My Windows Wet on the Inside?

 If you can physically wipe the water off the glass from inside your bedroom or kitchen, you are dealing with internal condensation.
-This is rarely a fault with the actual window itself.
-Instead, it is a clear visible indicator that the humidity levels inside your home are too high.
+Crucially, this is rarely a fault with the actual window itself.
+Instead, it is a clear visible indicator that the humidity levels inside your home are simply too high.

 The Science of the Dew Point:

 To understand why this happens, imagine pouring an ice-cold drink on a warm summer day.
-The outside of the glass quickly becomes wet with droplets.
+Immediately, the outside of the glass quickly becomes wet with droplets.

 A cold glass completely covered in natural condensation, illustrating the scientific dew point effect